felixavco/create-react-template-cli/README.md

     rt c c MyComponent

 ### Create a page
-To create a component run:
+To create a page run:

     rt create page MyPage
 or